stefanwuthrich/cached-google-places/README.md

 # cached-google-places
-Example of a cached google paces typehead API with a ReactJS Frontend
+Example of a cached google places typehead API with a ReactJS Frontend

 Clone Repo and start Backend: